Hipster Handbook - System Administration

 Superuser account

-Every UNIX-like system has the superuser account, named root, used for system administrative tasks.
+Every UNIX-like system has one superuser account, named root, used for system administrative tasks.
 This account has UID 0.

-However, if the user was not created during installation, then the root is created as regular account and is able to log in directly.
-Note, that even when root is created as role, one can use this account directly to log into the system when it's booted in single user mode.
+However, if a user is not created during the OI installation, then the root account is created as a regular account and it is possible to directly log in to the root account.
+Note, that even when root is created as a role, it is possible to use this account directly to log into the system when it is booted in single-user mode.

 SUperuser DO: sudo(1m)